ansible/awx-operator/roles/backup/README.md

   namespace: my-namespace
 ```

-Finally, use `kubectl` to create the awx instance in your cluster:
+Finally, use `kubectl` to create the backup object in your cluster:

 ```bash
 #> kubectl apply -f backup-awx.yml